Elevating technical onboarding programs: Insights from Microsoft

 Teams at all stages of maturity can get value from the program assessment tool.
 Teams at the inception phase can get step-by-step guidance and more concrete data points for having strategic investment conversations with their leadership team about the program.
 Mature engineering teams can use the tool to set up onboarding OKRs and metrics and to understand and improve employee productivity.

-Collaboration and Efficiency Opportunities
+Collaboration and efficiency opportunities

 Content creation for the technical onboarding programs was a mixed bag and could vary from internal, volunteer, and outsourced SMEs.
 Before the changes, this content was often siloed, which was detrimental to building a learning culture.
 Some teams at Microsoft are still in the early stages of building their onboarding programs, and they have realized the importance of collaboration between teams to improve efficiency and encourage peer learning and knowledge sharing.
 We are also finding other opportunities for increased efficiency through collaboration such as in program automation and shared tool development.